ekr/tls13-spec/draft-ietf-tls-tls13.md

 in this section.
-Servers need not permit 0-RTT at all, but those which do SHOULD implement either the single-use tickets or ClientHello recording techniques described in the following two sections They MAY additionally implement time-based filtering
+Servers need not permit 0-RTT at all, but those which do SHOULD implement either the single-use tickets or ClientHello recording techniques described in the following two sections.
+They MAY additionally implement time-based filtering
 {{time-based-filtering}} as an initial screen to prevent gross replays.

 The second class of attack cannot be prevented at the TLS layer and must be dealt with by any application.
 Note that any application whose